HOW TO AUTHENTICATE AN AUDIO RECORDING

 TESTING TIME AND FREQUENCY DOMAIN

 Digital audio authenticity also relies on time characteristics and sound frequencies.
 An audio authentication analysis may involve using an electronic measurement test to look at the start signature or sampling rates.
-Experts will also listen for frequency shifts in background noise, voices and other notable sounds on the recording.
+Experts will measure and listen for frequency shifts in background noise, voices and other notable sounds on the recording.
+The forensic audio analysis investigation can determine if a recording has been laundered through a recorder, or was originally created with the alleged original device.

 IF YOU HAVE A RECORDING THAT YOU QUESTION OR NEED HELP UNDERSTANDING,